The vast majority of criminal cases end in plea bargains, a new report finds

 "Trials have become rare legal artifacts in most U.S. jurisdictions, and even nonexistent in others," the ABA Plea Bargain Task Force wrote in a report released Wednesday.

-Aside from the paltry number of trials in the federal system, states including Pennsylvania, Texas and New York have trial rates of less than three percent.
+Aside from the paltry number of trials in the federal system, states including Pennsylvania, Texas and New York have trial rates of less than 3%.
 In Santa Cruz County, Ariz., there were no trials from 2010 to 2012, the report said.

 The prevalence of plea bargaining exploded in the last several decades as a way to save money and time and to promote more certainty in outcomes.
 But the practice comes with "a very high cost," said Lucian Dervan, a professor at Belmont University College of Law in Nashville.